 Now, Sandler’s family is bringing some of those tastes to the American table.
 Bazodee, a Trininidadian word that means to fall head over heels in love, is bringing the flavors of the islands to American kitchens, causing consumers to develop their own feelings of bazodee of the rich, tropical sauces.

-“People really love the rich flavors and the homemade tastes that they get with the sauces,” Davis told me from her New Jersey home.
+“People really love the rich flavors and the homemade tastes that they get with the sauces,” Sandler told me from her New Jersey home.

 Learning in the kitchen

 Born in Venezuela and raised in Trinidad and Tobago, Debra Sandler learned the flavors of upbringing through her Auntie Mavis Davis, the mastermind behind some of the family’s most treasured recipes.
 Sandler spent decades working in the corporate world, providing marketing expertise for companies like Pepsi Co., Johnson and Johnson, and eventually, in 2016, the board of Archer Daniels Midland.
 While in this new role, Sandler began spending more time with her mom, who was ailing at the time, and her Auntie Mavis.
 To Sandler’s surprise, her Auntie Mavis and mom began chastising her at a Thanksgiving dinner, for Debra and her generation of the family had not picked up the family tradition of cooking and carrying on family recipes.

 “My thing was, it’s your fault!
 You guys spoiled us!
 You guys love to cook, and we’re just happy to enjoy!” a laughing Sandler told me, describing her responses to her aunt’s frustrations.
 Though Sandler knows they were teasing her in love, she also recognized that the concerns they had spoke an important reality of their family’s cooking legacy.